jvalereo/jvalereo/README.md

 ### General information:
 - :desktop_computer: ’I’m currently working as a Computer Technician
+- :man_student:	Education: Computer Technician
 - :books:	currently I’m currently learning Python
 - :globe_with_meridians: ’I’m looking to collaborate with the world of technology
 - 💬 Ask me about: Technology, books and knowledge in general